In This Article

 Nevertheless, both gingivitis and periodontal disease share some similarities.
 Both of them are bacterial infections that cause damage to the gingival tissues.
 Both of them respond well to good and proper oral hygiene practices.
 More so, both gingivitis and periodontitis can return if good and proper oral hygiene practices are not followed.

-Both disease, however, have their differences.
+Both disease, however, has their differences.
 Gingivitis is a mild bacterial infection and the bacteria responsible for gingivitis are considered to be less harmful.
+Still the Question is Can gingivitis be cured?
 More so, gingivitis can be easily treated by undergoing a regular dental cleaning and observing a good dental hygiene practice.
-On the other hand, the periodontal disease must be controlled for a whole lifetime.
+On the other hand, periodontal disease must be controlled for a whole lifetime.
 Patients with periodontal disease are also required to visit their dental professionals at least every three months.
 Another key difference between gingivitis and periodontal disease is that periodontal disease has been linked to chronic health issues like stroke, heart attacks, and diabetes.

 One of the most effective periodontal care treatments for gum disease is deep cleaning.
 Deep cleaning involves scraping plaque off from below the gum line to eliminate the bacterial infection from the area.
-Your dentist may suggest frequent deep cleanings to ensure that the gum disease does not returned.
+Your dentist office near me may suggest frequent deep cleanings to ensure that the gum disease does not return.
 Brushing and flossing alone won’t reach the affected teeth areas.
 That’s why you need deep cleaning.

 How to Prevent Gum Disease?